 lnRS= α+ βS+εt , (eq.
 4)

 Where R is estimated recruitment, S is the corresponding properly lagged spawner estimate, α and β are model estimated parameters and εt is as previously described.
+The resulting estimated value, ln(R/S) is referred to as log recruits per spawner.
 To assess significance while allowing autocorrelation, and to test robustness of the S-R relationship across multiple lags, exploratory S-R models using this structure were run using GLS procedures at lags of 2, 3 and 4 yrs between the female abundance index, and the juvenile recruitment index.

 Based on these exploratory analyses, follow-up analyses were conducted using Generalized Additive Modeling (GAM) procedures using the R package mgcv to model the S-R relationship in the presence of multiple environmental covariates, though not incorporating corrections for autocorrelation: